 Pale ale Sierra Nevada

-Here’s the classic modern example of the style, the beer that transformed the idea of Pale ale in the 1980s, which in British brewing circles was then almost interchangeable with bitter: Sierra Nevada’s Pale Ale is orange-gold in the glass, maybe shining somewhat towards amber.
+The American modern brewing revolution owes much of its credit to one beer in particular, Pale ale Sierra Nevada.
+It’s a classic modern example of the style, the beer that transformed the idea of Pale ale in the 1980s, which in British brewing circles was then almost interchangeable with bitter: Sierra Nevada’s Pale Ale is orange-gold in the glass, maybe shining somewhat towards amber.
 There is a glissando of citrus orange on the nose, light not heavy, with a suggestive grit of grain in the background.
 It is full-bodied, heady on the citrus at the front of the palate, with chewy biscuit in the middle almost acting like a canvas for the bright citrus notes; then dry and bitter in the finish, with more of the citrus fluting away.

 This is the modern Ur-pale ale, the one from which all modern Pale ales now take their inspiration.

 "There is a glissando of citrus orange on the nose, light not heavy, with a suggestive grit of grain in the background"